Construction and Built Environment Task Group

 Construction Task Group meetings

-Contact Skills East Sussex if you are a sector employer, training or education provider and want details.
+Contact Skills & Employment East Sussex if you are a sector employer, training or education provider and want details.
 Other than your time, and occasional travel, there are no costs to joining Skills East Sussex meetings.

-Task group achievements to date
+Task group achievements

 - Endorsement of a University of Brighton bid.
 The bid secured £100K for development of degree level construction apprenticeships.